parmeped/goCrudChallenge/notes.md

 # Steps
 - NO AUTH (says nothing about this)
 - Use gorsk implementation for setting up a connection with a PostgreSql db.
 (Maybe add to the documentation why an SQL db was selected.
 IS an SQL db needed?)
+  Check SQL vs NoSQL first.
 - Create the MVP first : Expose an endpoint, handle it through services, save it on db.
-Retrieve data, delete data, search data.
-- Focus on CRUD, correct Design and validation
+  Retrieve that contactInfo
+  Search that contactInfo
+  Delete that contactInfo
+  Do the searchBy.. stuff
+- Polish design
+  Add validation
+- Documentation
+  just a .me explaining on each folder
+  Swagger
-- Next, on Unit tests and documentation (Swagger best, fist only a readme)
+- Unit tests
-- Last, see about how to use / implement docker.
+- Docker

+# Contact info

+Name
+Company -- another table with company data.
+ProfileImage -- same talbe
+Email -- same talbe
+BirthDate -- same talbe
+PhoneNumber (Work, Personal) (could therefore have more than 1, ability to add multiple ones) -- have to be on different tables, attached via contact ID
+Address (Should have state or city. [this is an assumption]) -- Table with States, Table with City

+# DB
+- Contacts (contactID, name, companyID, profileImage, email, birthDate)
+- Companies (companyID, companyName, street (with number), stateID, cityID)
+- Phones (phoneID, contactID, phone, typeID)